BulTTaeng/16948_DeathKnight/README.md

 Do BFS starting from the start location.

+Save the depth and if it arrive at the destiantion location, depth will be the answer.

+If it never goes in to destination after searching all possible case, the answer will be -1.

 ## Where can I get more help, if I need it?

 You can contact me through email, which is wogur7496@gmail.com.